atharaziz/mybank-fullstack-app/README.md

 1. Navigate to the `backend-spring-boot-app/` directory.
 2. Build the project using Maven:
    - `mvn clean install` (for Maven)
-3. Run the application for windows:
+3. Run the application for Windows:
    - If Java is not installed, you can set the JAVA_HOME environment variable temporarily for the current Command Prompt session in Windows like this:
       1.	set JAVA_HOME= C:\path\to\java17
       2.	"%JAVA_HOME%\bin\java" -jar assignment.maybank-0.0.1.jar